youwen5/dartgun/README.md

-# dartgun
+# dartgun - stupid dotfile manager

-the stupid dotfile manager
+Dartgun is a simple command-line tool that takes a single folder of all your dotfiles and links them to the correct locations in your computer, to allow easy versioning, backup, and deployment of all your configuration files.

 ---